 With the exception of new drivers, all drivers have some amount of history.
 Most drivers have years of history which allows insurance companies to perform their calculations and set premiums based on risk.
 With the introduction of self-driving cars not only will there be a dramatic shift in establishing premiums but large groups of drivers will arguably be new drivers.
 It will take time for manufacturers to build enough driving history so that insurance companies can effectively set premiums as they do today.

 Litigation Will Move to Product Liability From Driver Negligence

-Product liability cases are entirely different from car accident cases where an individual and their insurance company is sued.
+Product liability cases are entirely different from car accident cases where an individual and their insurance company are sued.
 A police officer who investigates the scene of the crash will, in many cases uncover the facts that led to the crash.
-If a driver ran a stop sign or a red light and t-boned another car injuring the occupants then negligence can attributed to the driver and a police officer will issue a citation for failure to yield the right of way.
+If a driver ran a stop sign or a red light and t-boned another car injuring the occupants then negligence can be attributed to the driver and a police officer will issue a citation for failure to yield the right of way.

 In a scenario where a self-driving car is involved the driver is removed from liability.
-The car is designed, using radars, GPS, laser and control systems to detect and interpret stop signs, traffic lights and right of way precedence.
+The car is designed, using radars, GPS, laser, and control systems to detect and interpret stop signs, traffic lights, and right-of-way precedence.
 It is too early to say with certainty, but in a world with self-driving cars liability will shift to manufacturers and their suppliers.
 A defect in the software used to interpret signals provided by radars and lasers could be the underlying cause of accidents in the future.

 Police officers at the scene of accidents today can establish liability by questioning those involved.
 In the future determining the cause of the accident will likely come from some type of black box in the self-driving car.